Anthurium scherzerianum Indoor Care; Watering, Light, Soil, Propagation & Problems

 Fertilizer

-Withhold feeding in the cold season as growth is minimal and feeding at this time can lead to fertilizer burn.
+Feed Flamingo Flower with a phosphorous-rich, water-soluble fertilizer every 2 weeks in spring and summer to promote flowering.
+Withhold feeding in fall and winter as growth is minimal and feeding at this time can lead to fertilizer burn.

-Flush out accumulated salts from the soil regularly by running a stream of water through the soil until the water comes out through the drainage hole.
-Allow it to run for a few minutes and repeat the process several times.
+Flush out accumulated salts regularly by running a stream of water through the soil until the water comes out through the drainage hole.
+Allow it to run for 5-10 minutes to get rid of most of the salts.

-The best potting soil for Anthurium scherzerianum should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+The best potting soil for Anthurium scherzerianum should be rich in organic matter and free-draining to prevent waterlogging while providing the required nutrients.
+An Aroids potting mix is a good choice for this plant.

 Repotting

 Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
-Check out these Pots with Multi Mesh Drainage Holes on Amazon.
+Check out these pots with drainage holes on Amazon.

 Pruning Flamingo Flower is easy.
-Remove yellow and dead leaves to maintain the plant neat and tidy as well as reduce pest infestation.
+Remove yellow and dead leaves to maintain the plant tidy as well as reduce pest infestation.

-Cut the leaves at the base of the stem with a sharp sterlized knife or scissors to avoid unnecessary injuries which can lead to disease infestations.
+Cut the leaves at the base of the stem with a sharp sterlized knife or pair of scissors to avoid unnecessary injuries which can lead to disease infestations.

 Flamingo Flower Care After Blooming